systechafrica/systechafrica.github.io/administration/userManagement.md

 ## Creating User Accounts

-User accounts are individual or personal accounts for the system users.
+User accounts are individual accounts for the system users.
 User accounts are assigned to specific profiles which define the permissions assigned to a user to allow access to specific system functions.

 ## Existing Users